Characteristics, Types, and Functions of Electrolytic Capacitors

 I Characteristics

-1. Working voltage
+1. Working Voltage

-Figure1. electrolytic capacitor
+electrolytic capacitor

-The working voltage of electrolytic capacitors is 4V, 6.3V, 10V, 16V, 25V, 35V, 50V, 63V, 80V, 100V, 160V, 200V, 300V, 400V, 450V, 500V, and the operating temperature is -55 ° ~ + 155 ° C ( 4 ~ 500V).
-It is characterized by large capacity, large volume, and polarity.
-It is generally used for filtering and rectifying in DC circuits.
+The working voltage of electrolytic capacitors typically ranges from 4V, 6.3V, 10V, 16V, 25V, 35V, 50V, 63V, 80V, 100V, 160V, 200V, 300V, 400V, 450V, up to 500V, with specialized types available up to 630V or higher.
+The operating temperature range is typically -40°C to +105°C (with some high-performance types rated to +125°C).
+Electrolytic capacitors are characterized by large capacity, relatively large volume, and polarity.
+They are generally used for filtering and rectifying in DC circuits.
 At present, the most commonly used electrolytic capacitors are aluminum electrolytic capacitors and tantalum electrolytic capacitors.
+It is important to note that tantalum capacitors are indeed a type of electrolytic capacitor, despite common misconceptions.
+Both aluminum and tantalum capacitors belong to the electrolytic capacitor family.

-2. Nominal capacitance and allowable deviation
+2. Nominal Capacitance and Allowable Deviation

 The relationship between other units is as follows: